comp110-lytle/comp110/site/resources/syllabus.md

 ## Feedback

-If you have suggestions on how to improve the course or just want to leave some positive, encouraging feedback for the TAs or I, please give us feedback.
+If you have suggestions on how to improve the course or just want to leave some positive, encouraging feedback for the TAs or me, please give us feedback.
 If you make a suggestion we're able to act on, while we still have time to, we're more than happy to!

 ## Accessibility Resources & Services